ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

 * **Thread-safety guaranteed by RTL** → No matter how you choose to manage mirrors (singleton, multiple, or transient), RTL itself guarantees synchronized, race-free registration and access across threads.

 * **Overhead is deliberate** → Each registration carries a small cost in memory and initialization time.
+Concretely:
+*     Every registration statement acquires a lock on the functor table.
+*     It checks whether the function or lambda is already present.
+*     If not, it adds the new entry to the lambda table and updates the functor table.

-This overhead exists to provide thread-safety, robustness, and avoidance of redundant registration, and should be considered when creating many mirrors or registering large numbers of types.
+This ensures thread-safety and prevents redundant entries.
+While negligible for isolated registrations, this cost can accumulate when creating many mirrors or registering large numbers of types.

-You are free to manage mirrors however your design requires: one mirror for the whole program, multiple mirrors for modularity, or transient mirrors in local scopes.
-RTL is designed to work correctly in all cases, while keeping its small, deliberate overhead in mind to ensure safety and efficiency.

-👉 **Bottom line**
+👉 Bottom Line
-> *You are free to manage `rtl::CxxMirror` however your design demands — but remember that each registration carries a small overhead, negligible in isolation yet significant when compounded across many types.*
+> *"Manage rtl::CxxMirror however your design requires — singleton, multiple, or transient.
+Each registration incurs a lock and table lookup, but the cost is negligible in normal use and only noticeable when scaling to very large numbers of types."*

 ---